The Adventures of Robin Hood: Stunts

-Flynn performed most of his own stunts in the film; exceptions include Robin jumping onto a horse with hands tied behind his back (during the hanging scene), scaling the fortress gate and coming down the other side, and a few select shots in the duel between Robin and Guy of Gisbourne.
+Flynn performed most of his own stunts in the film; exceptions include Robin jumping onto a horse with hands tied behind his back during the hanging scene, scaling the fortress gate and coming down the other side, and a few select shots in the duel between Robin and Guy of Gisbourne.

 Music score

 In 1938, Erich Wolfgang Korngold was conducting opera in Austria when he was asked by Warner Bros. to return to Hollywood and compose a score for The Adventures of Robin Hood.
 Music historian Laurence E. MacDonald notes that many factors made the film a success, including its cast, its Technicolor photography, and fast-paced direction by Michael Curtiz, but "most of all, there is Korngold's glorious music".
 Also, film historian Rudy Behlmer describes Korngold's contribution to this and his other films:

-In reply to Warner Bros.’ request, Korngold told studio head of production Hal B. Wallis that he was a composer of drama and the heart, and felt little connection to what he perceived as "a 90% action picture."
-Wallis was persistent, and Korngold finally agreed to begin composing on the condition that he not have a contract, and work on a week-by-week basis so that he could withdraw if he were dissatisfied with the music he composed.
+In reply to Warner Bros.’ request, Korngold told studio head of production Hal B. Wallis that he was a composer of drama and the heart and felt little connection to what he perceived as "a 90% action picture."
+Wallis was persistent, and Korngold finally agreed to begin composing on the condition that he not have a contract and work on a week-by-week basis so that he could withdraw if he were dissatisfied with the music he composed.
 However, Korngold later admitted that the real reason he changed his mind was Adolf Hitler's November 1937 meeting with Austrian ministers, which convinced Korngold that the situation was no longer safe in his home country.
 As Korngold feared, Austria was annexed by the Nazis, and his home in Vienna was confiscated.
-This meant that all Jews in Austria were now at risk, so Korngold stayed in America until the end of World War II.
+This meant that all Jews in Austria were then at risk, so Korngold stayed in the USA until the end of World War II.

 Korngold called his film scores "Opern ohne Singen", operas without singing, but otherwise approached their composition just as he would for the operatic stage.
 The Adventures of Robin Hood was, therefore, a large-scale symphonic work, and despite the studio music department's providing a team of orchestrators, including future Oscar-winner Hugo Friedhofer, to assist Korngold, the amount of work was immense, especially for the limited time he was given to compose.
-In describing this dilemma to his father, Julius Korngold, one of Vienna's foremost music critics, the elder Korngold suggested that themes from his 1920 symphonic overture "Sursum Corda" ("Lift Up Your Hearts") would serve splendidly for much of the most demanding action-scene music, and Erich agreed.
+Erich described this dilemma to his father Julius Korngold, one of Vienna's foremost music critics, and the elder Korngold suggested that themes from his 1920 symphonic overture "Sursum Corda" ("Lift Up Your Hearts") would serve splendidly for much of the most demanding action-scene music, and Erich agreed.

-It also gave him his second Academy Award for Best Original Score and established the symphonic style that was later used in action films during Hollywood's Golden Age.
+It also won for Korngold his second Academy Award for Best Original Score and established the symphonic style that was later used in action films during Hollywood's Golden Age.
 Modern-day epics such as the Star Wars and Indiana Jones trilogies similarly included original symphonic scores.
 Composer John Williams has cited Korngold as his inspiration in scoring the Star Wars series.
 The love theme of Robin and Marian went on to become a celebrated concert piece.